BCODMO/blog.bco-dmo.org/_drafts/2022-11-08-The-Future-Generation.md

 {% include image.html id="bios_workshop" position="centered" %}

-There is one other magic opportunity that I'm particularly fond of...why, you ask?
+There is one other magical opportunity that I'm particularly fond of...why, you ask?
 It is because it came absolutely out of the blue and required no action from our side, yet the result was incredibly gratifying.

 Let me paint you a picture: one wintery morning in March 2021, the data manager on watch for new, incoming requests (probably sitting behind their desk with some newly brewed, steaming cup of coffee) gets the following, uncommon, question: